 This program aims to improve community health standards by addressing nutritional deficiencies.
-This will include both theoretical and practical components, as well as access to a seed bank so that participants can grow crops rich in nutrients currently lacking in their diets.
-This program will be implemented in isolated villages in the Akwaya Subdivisions of Cameroon where malnutrition is critical.
-It will empower women primarily and their families with protein source (piggery) .
+This will include theoretical and practical components, as well as access to a seed bank so that participants can grow crops rich in nutrients currently lacking in their diets.
+This program will be implemented in villages in and around Buea and villages in the Akwaya Subdivisions of Cameroon where malnutrition is critical.
+It will empower women with important nutritional knowledge.

 FORUDEF aims to educate participants on a balanced diet and the impact of nutrition on health, while increasing their access to affordable protein sources.
 The program includes nutrition workshops and discussion, cooking demonstrations to practice using a diversity of locally grown crops rich in protein and vitamins, a seed bank where bean and groundnut seeds will be loaned, and skill development for cultivating and storing these new crops.
 Composting and organic farming will also be discussed.

-The intended community nutrition program in the Akwaya region is unique; instead of resources or capital, the input is primarily education.
+The intended community nutrition program is unique and empowering; instead of resources or capital, the input is primarily education.
 Once women have understood the need for healthy eating, the potential for this knowledge to spread and its impact to multiply is boundless.
 FORUDEF is targeting women so that they can choose to grow and cook nutritious foods for their families and pass on this knowledge to their children.
 In time, balanced eating will be a natural choice for all villagers.

 FORUDEF Home Page